gorgeguy/gorgeguy-home/pbtourney/reviewer-intro.md

 PB Tourney is an attempt to make **small, local pickleball tournaments easier to run and easier to play**.

-In many local tournaments today, directors rely on clipboards and verbal updates.
+In the few pickleball tournaments, directors rely on clipboards and verbal updates.
 Players report scores in person, check in to see when their next match is ready, and often have limited visibility into standings until the end.
 PB Tourney aims to reduce that friction by making score reporting, match discovery, and tournament status **self-service and always up to date**.